igrishaev/pg2/README.md

 #### Migrate

-The `migrate` command applies pending migrations to the database.
-By default, all the migrations that have not been applied are processed.
-You can change this behaviour using these flags:
+The `migrate` command applies migrations to the database.
+By default, all the pending migrations are processed.
+You can change this behaviour using these
+flags:

 ~~~
-... -c config.example.edn migrate --help
+... migrate --help

 Syntax:
       --all           Migrate all the pending migrations